 - Iowa requires the child to have lived in the prospective adoptive parent's home for at least 180 days.
 This requirement may be waived where the petitioner is a relative of the child or stepparent.

 State Age Requirements

 - American Samoa allows parties to petition the court for the adoption of persons over 18 years of age.
-However, the person to be adopted must also be under 21 years of age.
+However, adoptees must also be under 21 years of age.
 In this situation, laws pertaining to the adoption of a child will apply.

 Adoption of Adults: State Requirements